 The American Society of Bariatric Physicians has studied the correlation between lack of sleep and weight gain.
 Studies show that sleep deprivation increases hunger.
-One report noted that after one night with only four hours of sleep, an average of 22 percent more calories were consumed by participants the next day than after a full eight hours of sleep.
+One report noted that after one night with only four hours of sleep, an average of 22 percent more calories was consumed by participants the next day than after a full eight hours of sleep.
 Participants also felt hungrier specifically for breakfast and dinner.
-Another research study published in the Annals of Internal Medicine magazine showed individuals dieting with 5.5 hours of nighttime sleep decreased the proportion of weight loss by 55%, as opposed to those dieting with 8.5 hours of sleep.
+Another research study published in the Annals of Internal Medicine magazine showed individuals dieting with 5.5 hours of nighttime sleep, decreased the proportion of weight loss by 55%, as opposed to those dieting with 8.5 hours of sleep.
 Lack of sleep will increase levels of ghrelin (which makes you hungry) and lower levels of leptin (which makes you feel full.)

 If you are fighting weight gain, consider your sleeping habits.
 Get enough sleep.